itmaybejj/linkpurpose/README.md

 Each category is optional, and custom categories and icons can be defined in config.

-Icons are visually hidden by default on links that contain an image, as these icons almost always need custom CSS for positioning.
+Icons on links that contain an image can be visually hidden via CSS or the noIconOnImages parameter, as these icons almost always need custom CSS for positioning.

 ### Why JS?
 Much of this *can* be done with fancy CSS, e.g.